Fasinex 100 10% w/v Oral Suspension for Cattle and Sheep

 Care should be taken to avoid the following practices because they increase the risk of development of resistance and could ultimately result in ineffective therapy:

-- Underdosing, which may be due to underestimation of bodyweight, misadministration of product, or lack of calibration of the dosing device (if any).
+• Underdosing, which may be due to underestimation of bodyweight, misadministration of the product, or lack of calibration of the dosing device (if any).

 Suspected clinical cases of resistance to anthelmintics should be further investigated using appropriate tests (e.g. Faecal Egg Count Reduction Test).
 Where the results of the test(s) strongly suggest resistance to a particular anthelmintic, an anthelmintic belonging to another pharmacological class and having a different mode of action should be used.

 Resistance to triclabendazole has been reported in liver fluke (Fasciola hepatica) in cattle and sheep in a number of countries, including ones in the EU.
 Therefore, the use of this product should be based on local epidemiological information about susceptibility of F. hepatica and recommendations on how to limit further selection for resistance to anthelmintics.
 To reduce the risk of parasite resistance, dosing programmes should be discussed with a veterinary surgeon.
 Fasinex 100 contains the anthelmintic triclabendazole and losses associated with resistant strains of fluke in sheep treated with triclabendazole can be significant.
 If signs of fasciolosis continue after treatment with Fasinex 100, DO NOT REPEAT THE DOSE and do not dose with other products containing triclabendazole.
 Seek veterinary advice.
 If resistance is suspected or confirmed, you should change active ingredient on veterinary advice.
 Intensive use or misuse of anthelmintics can give rise to resistance.
 To reduce this risk, dosing programmes should be discussed with your Veterinary Adviser.